Sample Collection Kits and

 How to Read and Fill Out Your Sample Request Form

-Each sample request form that you receive with your sample collection kit(s) will give a Lab number that will start with the letter P. This P number is unique to your sample.
+Each sample request form that you receive with your sample collection kit(s) will give a Lab identification number.
+This number is unique to your sample.
 It will track your sample from kit preparation to result archival.
 The sample request form will tell you what the request is for and what method's are to be used.
 The reason for the sample request will also be indicated, along with any special comments.
 Your account number and/or name will appear on the bottom of each form.
 Please check to see that you received the sample request form for the appropriate client.
 If the request form(s) is not for your account, call customer service at (402) 471-3935, to report the problem.

 All samples submitted for testing must be accompanied with a completed sample request form.
 Each request form must include the following information: